- This event has passed.

 November 16 at 8:00 pm

-An evening of dramatic music from Verdi and Wagner.
+An evening of some of the most popular music from the masters of the Romantic Era - Verdi and Wagner.

 Did You Know?

 Verdi composed only two operas for introduction outside Western Europe: Aida, for the opening of a new opera house in Cairo in 1871, and La forza del destino, which the Imperial Theater in St. Petersburg commissioned 10 years earlier.
 Verdi at first provided a brief orchestral prelude which he subsequently expanded into a full-fledged overture and the one he composed for the Milan premiere of La forza del destino, was something he was proud of, and he confidently made it a permanent part of the score.
 (Source: The Kennedy Center.)

 Daughters of Wotan, the Valkyries ride winged steeds into battle to retrieve the bodies of fallen heroes and carry them to Valhalla.
 Wagner’s exultant composition depicts the Valkyries’ aeriial horsemanship preceding a rendezvous on the summit of a rocky mountain.
 (Source: The NPR Listener’s Encyclopedia of Classical Music)

 Götterdämmerung (Twilight of the Gods) includes some of the greatest music Wagner wrote.
 The music of Brünnhilde’s immolation scene is a finale of superhuman scale.
 (Source: The NPR Listener’s Encyclopedia of Classical Music)

 Even if you have never entered an opera house, Verdi’s Anvil Chorus is likely to be a familiar tune.
 It features a rousing tune and rhythmic percussion – including, frequently, anvils playing on stage on and off the beat – making it something of an archetype for a bold, cheery Italian chorus.